 Once the pudding has cooked, grab a dry cloth and carefully remove the basin from the steamer and leave to stand for about 15 minutes (rest the pudding for the same length of time if microwaving).
 This will give the jam chance to cool down.
 After this time remove the foil and paper.
 Then placing a large plate or dish over the bowl and protecting your hands as before with a dry cloth, tip the pudding upside down and onto the plate.

-Whilst this steamed sponge pudding is best enjoyed at this point!
-If you wrap it well and store in a cool place, it will remain delicious for 3-4 days.
+Whilst this steamed sponge pudding is best enjoyed freshly made, if you wrap it well and store in a cool place, it will remain delicious for 3-4 days.
 It can also be frozen for up to 2 months.

-The original recipe for this steamed sponge pudding was taken from The Dairy Book of Home Cookery.
-This is a cracking book and one I very often use when I am on the hunt for good foolproof basic recipes.
-That if not already gluten free, can be adapted to make them so.
+The original recipe I used to make this steamed jam was taken from The Dairy Book of Home Cookery.
+This is a cracking book and one I very often refer to when I am on the hunt for good foolproof basic recipes, that if not already gluten free, can be easily adapted to make them so.

 *Double check this ingredient to ensure it has no gluten containing ingredients, ‘may contain’ or ‘not suitable warnings’.
 If in doubt leave it out.